What you’ll learn

 - Design online teaching and learning activities, courses and assessment that meet diverse learners’ needs, drawing on a range of evidence to support your design decisions.

-- Demonstrate knowledge and understanding of how online teaching, learning and assessment can be made safe, equitable and accessible to diverse learners.
+- Demonstrate knowledge and understanding of how online teaching, learning and assessment can be made safe and accessible to diverse learners.

-Ultimately, you’ll discover how adults learn online, and ways of ensuring your classes are inclusive and accessible.
+Ultimately, you’ll discover how adults learn online, and the strategies and learning approaches for implementing online and distance teaching.
 You’ll explore some of the many possibilities offered by learning with technology, and investigate the benefits and challenges of approaches to online learning, that will have long-term career value beyond lockdown and the coronavirus crisis.

 This microcredential is part of a planned suite of courses addressing aspects of online education.
 This microcredential incorporates content from an existing OU module, Technology-enhanced Learning: Foundations and Futures (H880).
 If you have already completed H880, or are currently studying it, please contact us before registering.